yannpointud/AutoGen/README_ENG.md

 🚀 Intelligent multi-agent platform that orchestrates specialized AI agents to design, develop and document complete software projects autonomously.

+*Note: This project is not based on Microsoft's AutoGen framework* *Initially, I planned to use it, but due to its limitations, I opted to rebuild it from scratch* *The project name was kept as a nod to this experience* 😉

 ## ✨ Key Features